Oenanthe silaifolia: Taxonomy

 The first description of narrow-leaved water-dropwort was by the German botanist Friedrich August Marschall von Bieberstein in his Flora Taurico-Caucasica in 1819.
 It has dozens of synonyms (i.e. other authors have subsequently named the same plant, but Bieberstein's name has precedence), including O. biebersteinii Simon (1903), O. peucedanifolia Heuff. ex Boiss.
 (1873) and Phellandrium lobelii Bubani (1899).
 A full list can be found in the Synonymic Checklists of the Plants of the World.
 A few forms and varieties have also been named, but none is currently accepted.
 It is not known to hybridise with any other species.

 Its chromosome number is 2n = 22 (based on British specimens).

-The name of the genus, Oenanthe, is derived from the Greek οίνος, "wine" and άνθος, "flower", and refers to the intoxicating effect of hemlock water-dropwort, which is a different plant in the same genus.
+The generic name Oenanthe, which comes from the Ancient Greek οίνος, "wine" and άνθος, "flower", was used in ancient times for certain Mediterranean plants and later adopted to describe this genus.
 The specific epithet "silaifolia" means "with leaves like silaum" and refers to its uniformly narrow leaflets.
 A "dropwort" is a plant with drop-shaped tubers.